olegam/Postboks/README.md

 Use at your own risk. ([e-Boks Terms of use](http://www.e-boks.dk/signup_terms.aspx?type=enduser)))

+## UPDATE June 2019:
+The app is currently a little broken and many documents are downloaded with a 0 byte size.
+This is because eBoks have changed how authentication works and Postboks does not yet support the new method.
+We need to figure out how the new authentication method works and add support for it.
+This is being discussed in this issue: https://github.com/olegam/Postboks/issues/36

 ## Gettings started

 ### 1. Download the latest version of Postboks